Skip to content

 Bases: salt.models.task.TaskBase, abc.ABC

-Base class for regression tasks.
+Base class for regression tasks with optional target scaling.

 Parameters: